ipfs-inactive/blog/content/post/057-ipfs-desktop-0-9.md

 ### Add `ipfs` command line tools to your system

 Adding `ipfs` command line tools to your system was actually introduced in 0.8.0, but it's always worth noting that you are just a click away of having the `ipfs` command available from your command line!
+This way, you don't have to worry about configuring your `PATH` variable or doing other confusing stuff to start using all IPFS capabilities.
 Just go to Settings and enable "IPFS command line tools"!

 ![IPFS command line tools](/057-ipfs-desktop-0-9/ipfs-cmd.png)